kfatehi/ydm/README.md

 This is because `dew` manages volumes for you automatically and needs to be able to create and destroy folders within the `scope` (these can be found in `~/.dew`).

 This can be easily solved by making `dew` itself provide/consume an HTTP api of its own.
-This may actually be a great idea considering that securing the Docker API is not really within in Docker's scope -- therefore `dew` could do it instead.

-This can be easily solved by making `dew` itself provide/consume an HTTP api of its own.
 This may actually be a great idea considering that securing the Docker API is not really within Docker's scope -- therefore `dew` could do it instead.

 ## Upstream API Resources